eapostol/slackbot-random-victim-finder/readme.md

 ```
 Set up within Slack is still required (i.e. slash command, interactive message, db).

-Note to self: command to view the log within Heroku is `heroku logs --source app` or `heroku logs --tail` (realtime).
+Hosting on Heroku using the free tier may result in a slight response delay while the server spins up.

-<sub>Hosting on Heroku using the free tier may result in a slight response delay while the server spins up.</sub>
+<sub>Note to self: command to view the log within Heroku is `heroku logs --source app` or `heroku logs --tail` (realtime).</sub>

 ## Implementation